-If you have reservations for long-distance, Acela, regional, or combination trains, this article has something for you.
-You can look at menus, see where you can eat on the train, and learn more about bringing food onboard trains.
+If you have reservations for an adventure on a long-distance Acela, regional, or combination of trains, you can view the train menus further down this page.
+You can also find out where to eat on the train and learn more about bringing food on board.

-Some passengers call the Amtrak cafe car the snack or bar car, and some trains double as a lounge.
+Some passengers refer to the Amtrak cafe car as the snack or bar car, and some trains also function as lounges.

 A podcast about the Amtrak Cafe Car